hamzakh86/codeAlpha-SocialWave/client/README.md

 *   **React**: A JavaScript library for building user interfaces, enabling the creation of reusable UI components and efficient management of application state.
 *   **Tailwind CSS**: A utility-first CSS framework that provides low-level classes to build custom designs directly in your markup, thus accelerating the styling process.
 *   **JavaScript**: The primary programming language used for front-end logic, interactivity, and communication with the server.
-*   **Redux** (to be confirmed): A predictable state container for JavaScript applications, often used with React for centralized application state management.
+*   **Redux**: A predictable state container for JavaScript applications, often used with React for centralized application state management.

 ## Folder Structure